yytian/bignum/README.md

 Bignum library for rust.
-Learning project: not meant for serious use.
+Learning project: not particularly feature-rich.